Curriculum Overview at KS4 (Years 10 and 11)

 - To ensure that love and enjoyment of learning lies in the very sinews of every individual and our school community at large.

-- To ensure that students come to realise that they are truly valued and honoured, where individual endeavour, achievement and growth, in all its forms, is recognised and nurtured.
+- To ensure that students come to realise that they are truly valued and honoured, where individual endeavour, achievement and growth is recognised and nurtured, and all vocations are fostered and encouraged.

 - To develop the qualities, knowledge and skills necessary for students to shape their destinies and progress successfully to the next stage of their life, further study or career.